All Episodes

 It's one of the side bennies that you get because I get to call these people out in ways that they otherwise wouldn't.

-So what has the media now been focused on?
+So, what has the media now been focused on?

 Even Alan Dershowitz came to his defense.

-Joel Pollack is the senior editor at large and in-house counsel at Breitbart.
+Joel Pollack is the senior editor-at-large and in-house counsel at Breitbart.

-So that's not working.
+So, that's not working.

-Then their focus is on Donald Trump snuck away from the press pool.
+Then, their focus is on Donald Trump snuck away from the press pool.

-This does he not know he's the president elect.
+Does he not know he's the president-elect?

 He snuck away and he went to dinner.